14 Minute Read

 How to Prevent Emotional Spending

-Now, it’s time for the hard part—sticking to the plan.
-When you’re too tired or stressed to think rationally about your spending, stop!
-Then ask yourself three questions:
+Now it’s time for the hard part—sticking to the plan.
+When you’re too tired or stressed to think rationally about your spending, ask yourself these three questions:

 1. Why do I want this item?